mommy003/XA_GRM/README.md

 # Phenotype simulation
-Phenotype can be simulated following the R script (Simu_phen_combined_pop.r) for combined population (e.g. South Asian and african) using ancestry-specefic allele frequency and ancestry-specefic genetic architecture.
+Phenotype can be simulated following the R script (Simu_phen_combined_pop.r) for combined population (e.g. South Asian and African) using ancestry-specefic allele frequency and ancestry-specefic genetic architecture.
-- To simulate phenotype in th eworking directory
+- To simulate phenotype in the working directory
 ```
 R CMD BATCH --no-save Simu_phen_combined_pop.r
 ```
 Please ensure that mtg2 and plink1.9 are already installed in the working directory
 - mtg2 software can be downloaded from (https://sites.google.com/view/s-hong-lee-homepage/mtg2)
 - plink1.9 software can be downloaded from (https://www.cog-genomics.org/plink/)